Improving Sleep with ADHD

 - A therapist specializing in ADHD

 Improving sleep with ADHD requires a multi-faceted approach.
 It may take time to find the right combination of strategies that work for you.
 Be patient with yourself and consistent in your efforts.
-Remember, better sleep can lead to improved ADHD symptom management and overall quality of life.
+Remember to record your sleep patterns before and after implementing these strategies to track improvements.
+Better sleep can lead to improved ADHD symptom management and overall quality of life.